 Section Description NAME This section gives the names of the XSCF shell commands, followed by a brief description of what they do.

-SYNOPSIS This section gives the syntax of commands.
+Section Description SYNOPSIS This section gives the syntax of commands.
 The use of font style complies with the following rule. bold Enters the command name or the constants as displayed.
-Italic Substitutes the variables and so forth with the appropriate values when the command executed. se of symbols such as parenthesis complies with the ing rule. [] Brackets.
+Italic Substitutes the variables and so forth with the appropriate values when the command executed.
+The use of symbols such as parenthesis complies with the following rule. [] Brackets.
 The OPTIONS or OPERANDS enclosed in these brackets can be omitted.
-Those not enclosed can't be omitted. {} Braces.
+Those not enclosed can't be omitted. { } Braces.
 The OPTIONS or OPERANDS enclosed in these braces are treated as a unit.
 Separator.
 You should specify one of the OPTIONS or OPERANDS delimited with this symbol " ".
 Ellipsis.
 You can specify multiple OPTIONS or OPERANDS just before.
 DESCRIPTION This section gives the detailed description such as the command function.
 It describes the behavior after the command executed and the content to be displayed.
 It doesn't describe how to specify the OPTIONS or OPERANDS.
 Privileges This section gives the privileges required for command execution.
 In case that what can be executed varies by the user privileges, it is described here.
-OPTIONS This section gives the meaning of and how to specify the OPTIONS.
-In case the OPERANDS required for the OPTIONS, it is described here.
-To specify multiple 1-character OPTIONS, you may specify the first OPTION followed by the alphabetic part of the second. e.g. fmadm -a -i fmadm -ai
+OPTIONS OPTIC it is de To spe ection gives the meaning of and how to specify the ONS.
+In case the OPERANDS required for the OPTIONS, escribed here.
+Cify multiple 1-character OPTIONS, you may specify the PTION followed by the alphabetic part of the second. e.g. fr madm -a -i fmadm -ai OPERANDS OPER A ection gives the meaning of and how to specify the ANDS.
+The OPERANDS which follows the OPTIONS are ped in "OPTIONS."

-Section Description OPERANDS This section gives the meaning of and how to specify the OPERANDS.
-The OPERANDS which follows the OPTIONS are described in "OPTIONS."
-EXTENDED DESCRIPTION This section gives the description in case the supplementary explanation required in addition to the content written in "DESCRIPTION."
+Section Description EXTENDED DESCRIPTION This section gives the description in case the supplementary explanation required in addition to the content written in "DESCRIPTION."
 Also used to divide the description prolonged in "DESCRIPTION."
 EXAMPLES This section gives the examples of command execution.
 The explanation of examples, the execution command, and the messages returned from the system as a result of execution.
 EXIT STATUS This section gives the status which shows whether or not the command executed normally terminated.
 "0" for normal termination, and ">0" for abnormal termination.
 SEE ALSO This section gives the related command names.